 Rocks in My Pockets Review: When Generations and Genes Collide

-Independent animated features have shown their best qualities when abandoning the clientele of kids' fairy tales, but at the same time becoming more personal and self-reflexive.
+Independent animated features have demonstrated their best qualities by abandoning the traditional clientele of kids' fairy tales, while simultaneously becoming more personal and self-reflexive.

-The artistic success of Persepolis and Waltz with Bashir (both of them told from a first-person narration) guarantee attention from the live-action audience, especially when their animation technique refuses to invoke exactly the state of the art gimmicks that the industry wants.
+The artistic success of Persepolis and Waltz with Bashir (both of which are told from a first-person narration) guarantees attention from the live-action audience, especially when their animation techniques refuse to invoke exactly the state-of-the-art gimmicks that the industry wants.

-With her own, accented voiceover and a semi-autobiographical topic about five female members of her family facing depression, Rocks in My Pocket is a hand-drawn delightful, entertaining but strong statement against discrimination, medical malpractices and the inability to find your own voice.
+With her own accented voiceover and a semi-autobiographical topic about five female members of her family facing depression, Rocks in My Pockets is a hand-drawn, delightful, entertaining, yet strong statement against discrimination, medical malpractice, and the inability to find one's own voice.

-Political oppression here gets entangled with individual oppression, and the educated Anna will soon face her choices that has to stick to to lead her to her own death.
+Political oppression here gets entangled with individual oppression, and the educated Anna will soon face the choices that have to stick to lead her to her own death.
 But since suicide is not a topic to be discussed in Anna's family, concepts need to translate into images -and here comes animation.

-Characters move into a dark and hostile world of real objects (paper-mache, cardboard boxes, plywood) photographed, and stop-motion movements (watch relatives here becoming the equivalent of Ülo Pikkov's puppets in Body Memory).
+Characters move into a dark and hostile world of real objects (papier mache, cardboard boxes, plywood) photographed, and stop-motion movements (watch relatives here becoming the equivalent of Ülo Pikkov's puppets in Body Memory).

 Yet nothing is much terrifying in this film, which translates the nature of the disease into peaceful animal accompaniments in the forest.